IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/customization/use-the-configuration-framework.md

 `"onlineLoginValidPeriodInDaysConfigKey"` key that belongs to the package `com.example.ivi.example.plugin.service`.

-__Note:__ The key name must have a `ConfigKey` suffix, and be suitable for use as a [Kotlin property name](https://kotlinlang.org/docs/coding-conventions.html#property-names).
+__Note:__ The `"name"` field must have a `ConfigKey` suffix, and be suitable for use as a [Kotlin property name](https://kotlinlang.org/docs/coding-conventions.html#property-names).

+__Note:__ The `"description"` field is optional.
+It is used as KDoc for the generated configuration keys.

-The `"version"` field specifies the revision number of the configuration file that shall be increased with any change to the configuration.
+The `"version"` field specifies the revision number of the configuration file.
+It must be increased with any change to the configuration.
 The configuration keeps values for previous versions.
-They are used for updating old values in the persistent storage on the device to the current version.
+These are used for updating old values in the device's persistent storage to the current version.<br/>
 The configuration version is `2`, so the current value is `30`.
 The `"updateStrategy"` field defines how old values are updated.
 In the example, it defines that old values are overridden with the new values.
 See the API reference documentation for [`ConfigurationUpdateStrategy`](TTIVI_INDIGO_API).
-The latest configuration version will be stored on the device, and will remain unchanged until the configuration file with a newer version is loaded.
+The latest configuration version will be stored on the device, and will remain unchanged until a configuration file with a newer version is loaded.

-__Note:__ The `"description"` is an optional field.
-It is used as KDoc for the generated configuration keys.

 ## Enable the configuration generator